MicheledG/ServerlessTasksManager/README.md

 It is recommended to create ad hoc network configurations based on project requirements.

+### Least Privilege Principle

+The permissions attached to the IAM role "LogsFirehoseDeliveryStreamRole" defined in the [serverless.yml](serverless.yml) should be restricted considering only the target resources.

 ### Environment Mgmt

 The serverless.yml template is not differentiating resources configuration (such as: Lambda Function MEM, ES Domain